Darvish wins again as Cubs beat Cardinals 6-3

 The Cubs jumped in front when Ian Happ led off the third with an opposite-field shot to left for his fifth homer, matching Anthony Rizzo for the team lead.
 Kyle Schwarber added a two-run homer in the fifth, making it 4-1 with a drive deep into the bleachers in right.

-Jason Heyward also had an RBI triple for Chicago against Daniel Ponce de Leon (0-2), who allowed two runs and three hits in 3 1/3 innings.
+Jason Heyward also had an RBI triple against Ponce de Leon (0-2), who allowed two runs and three hits in 3 1/3 innings.

+“Fastball was good today, off-speed was here and there,” Ponce de Leon said.
+“I just need to find a way to get quicker outs.”

 St. Louis put runners on the corners in the second, but Matt Wieters bounced into an inning-ending double play.
 Darvish (4-1) also escaped a jam in the fourth, retiring three in a row after the Cardinals loaded the bases with no outs.